chris-new/ECE6123-Project/README.md

 mkdir Outputs
 ```

-Put input 3D data under the "Inputs" folder.
+Put input 3D data under the folder `Inputs`.

-Run the python script.
+Run the Python script.
 ```
 python run_pipeline.py
 ```

-The output data (3D segmentation results) will be under the "Outputs" folder.
-The 2D segmentation masks are saved under the "segmentation/2d_outputs" folder.
+The output data (3D segmentation results) will be under the folder `Outputs`.
+The 2D segmentation masks are saved under the folder `segmentation/2d_outputs`.